necabotheking/ml-affordable-care-act/README.md

 # Understanding Public Perceptions of the ObamaCare Program: A Sentiment Analysis Approach Utilizing Open-Source Data

-Capstone project for the CAPP 30254 – Machine Learning for Public Policy course where a sentiment analysis of the Affordable Care Act is conducted to analyze public perceptions.
+A Capstone project for the CAPP 30254 – Machine Learning for Public Policy course where a sentiment analysis of the Affordable Care Act was conducted to analyze public perceptions with five different models: Random Forest, SVM, Logistic Regression, XGBoost, and a Neural Network.

 ## Project Abstract